department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/Research-plan.md

 **Some participants:**

-- 4 or 5 people who can join the session from a smartphone
+- 7 people who can join the session from a smartphone
-- 4 people who identify as a race other than White/Caucasian
+- 7 people who identify as a race other than White/Caucasian
-- 4 people who identify as a gender other than male
+- 7 people who identify as a gender other than male

 ### Screener questions